Get my newest recipe via email:

 Achiote red rice pilaf details:

-• Mexican cooks would definitely start with white rice to make their classic achiote red rice, but I use brown basmati rice.
+• Mexican cooks would likely make their classic achiote red rice with white rice, but I use brown basmati rice to make it a bit more healthful.

 • Vegetable juice is an easy convenient way to add tomato flavor to rice.
 I keep cans of V8 juice in the pantry for Robbie’s go-to salad dressing.

-Don’t miss my monthly reader newsletter with bonus recipes and more.
-If you don’t already subscribe to my blog—sign up now.
+To get my latest recipe posts and newsletters, subscribe here.
 (I hate spam too, and I will be the only person who uses your email address.)

 For more vegetarian recipe ideas, peruse my Pinterest boards.

-Find daily vegetarian and healthy living ideas on my Facebook page.
+Find more vegetarian ideas on my Facebook page.

 This post contains affiliate links.
 When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
 Thank you!!